 Learn by example

 Lisa Chin had a fourth trimester experience rich with Chinese tradition.
-Her mother flew to the United States from China to spend a month caring for her.
+Her mother took a bus from New Jersey to Massachusetts to spend a month caring for her.
 Lisa shares her experiences with us in Episode 16, talking about culture differences, the relationship between mother care and lifelong health, and the effort she is making to help new parents create a better postpartum experience for themselves.

 Regardless of your own cultural background, we encourage you to take what you want from examples, and to make your own traditions.
 Take care of yourself and know that you don’t have to do anything just because of an expectation.
 Feel free to pick and choose what you like from traditions and modern recommendations that align with your world view.

 Lisa has created a collection of videos with specialists contributing their thoughts on fourth trimester health and well-being.
 Lisa is our guest on Episode 16 and we welcome you to find out more about her – links below.